Flood Advisory issued for Bergen by NWS - News Break

 Flood Advisory issued for Bergen by NWS

-Effective: 2021-07-08 15:53:00 EDT Expires: 2021-07-08 19:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Bergen The National Weather Service in Upton has issued a * Urban and Small Stream Flood Advisory for Poor Drainage Areas for Central Bergen County in northeastern New Jersey Eastern Passaic County in northeastern New Jersey Rockland County in southeastern New York Central Westchester County in southeastern New York * Until 430 PM EDT. * At 229 PM EDT, Doppler radar indicated heavy rain due to thunderstorms that could cause urban and small stream flooding.
-Between 1/2 and 1 1/4 inches of rain have already fallen. * Some locations that could experience flooding include Paterson, Passaic, Wayne, Hackensack, Bergenfield, Paramus, Ossining, Ridgewood, Nanuet, Tarrytown, Dobbs Ferry, Nyack, Tappan, Greenwich, Hawthorne, Pearl River, Oradell, Norwood and Orangeburg.
-Additional rainfall amounts of 1/4 to 1/2 inch are expected over parts of the area.alerts.weather.gov
+Effective: 2021-07-12 17:38:00 EDT Expires: 2021-07-12 19:30:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Most flood deaths occur in vehicles.
+Target Area: Bergen The National Weather Service in Upton has issued a * Urban and Small Stream Flood Advisory for Northwestern Bergen County in northeastern New Jersey Northern Essex County in northeastern New Jersey Passaic County in northeastern New Jersey South Central Orange County in southeastern New York Rockland County in southeastern New York * Until 730 PM EDT. * At 538 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause urban and small stream flooding.
+Rain rates of up to 1.5 inches per hour at times can be expected. * Some locations that will experience flooding include Paterson, Wayne, New City, Orange, West Milford, Ridgewood, Monsey, Nanuet, Ramsey, Ringwood, Pompton Lakes, Suffern, Caldwell, Warwick, Sloatsburg, Hawthorne, Pearl River, Bloomingdale, Fairfield and Greenwood Lake.
+Additional rainfall amounts of 1 to 1.5 inches are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0